How to Start Investing in Private Equity

 However, the intense volume of capital required to finance tech startups has led to an expansion of venture capital opportunities.
 Now venture capital funds (VC funds) and online trading platforms offer these opportunities.

-How Do Private Equity Investors Make Money?
+How do Private Equity Investors Make Money?

 The allure of private equity investments is that they give investors an opportunity to buy early equity in new companies or other business opportunities.
 Under most circumstances, the equity is poured into the business for a designated hold period - usually between 3 to 5 years - while the business grows itself.

 In a perfect world, the business will use investor capital to grow its operations, advertise and seek out new clients.
-If that happens, the business grows and gets to a point where it meets the U.S. Securities and Exchange Commission (SEC) requirements to be publicly traded at an initial public offering (IPO)
+If that happens, the business grows and gets to a point where it meets the U.S. Securities and Exchange Commission (SEC) requirements to be publicly traded at an initial public offering (IPO).

 Once the IPO happens, investors who provided the startup capital may benefit from a dramatic increase in the value of their early equity.
-They can hopefully sell their shares at a massive profit or continue on as equity owners in the company.
+They can hopefully sell their shares at a massive profit or continue as equity owners in the company.
 In the case of a private equity real estate offering, when the project is completed the investors can sell it off, hopefully for more than the original investment capital amount.

 Remember, though, that not all early equity investments work out.
 Some businesses fail and others take too long to get off the ground.
 You should keep in mind the trajectory of the business when making your investment.